Bakhchysarai Palace

-In December 2022, Russian forces dismantled a roof and an ensemble of colored stained glass windows in the palace.
-The move has been described by the Ukrainian side as part of an ongoing assault on cultural heritage.
+In December 2022, Russian forces dismantled a damaged roof and an ensemble of colored stained glass windows in the palace and replaced it with modern ones in order to prevent possible damage during fighting.
+The move has been described by the Ukrainian side as part of an "ongoing assault" on cultural heritage.

 History

-The city of Bakhchisaray and the palace were commissioned by the Crimean Khan dynasty, who moved their capital here from Salaçıq in the first half of the 16th century.
+The city of Bakhchysarai and the palace were commissioned by the Crimean Khan dynasty, who moved their capital here from Salaçıq in the first half of the 16th century.
 The palace's complex design and minarets were constructed in the 16th century by Ottoman, Persian and Italian architects.
 Later damages required partial reconstruction, but the structure still has a resemblance to its original form.
 Some buildings currently in the palace were attached later, while some of the original buildings could not stand past the 18th century.

 In 2017, the palace was subject to restoration, which was conducted by Moscow-based Atta Group, a firm with little experience in historical preservation.
 As part of the process, the palace's centuries-old oak beams were removed and replaced with concrete, original tiles were removed, while its 18th century murals were damaged by a high-pressure water stream.
+Many stained glass windows, the four-sided roof, and the original spoon-shaped artisanal tiles (tartar) were also lost.
 In addition, cracks appeared on the facade of the building and plaster fell off during pressure cleaning.
-In response to the alleged damages, the Ministry of Foreign Affairs of Ukraine sent a protest notice to UNESCO, which manages the World Heritage Sites, since the Bakhchisaray Place was added to the organization's Tentative List of World Heritage Sites in 2003.
+In response to the alleged damages, the Ministry of Foreign Affairs of Ukraine sent a protest notice to UNESCO, which manages the World Heritage Sites, since the Bakhchysarai Place was added to the organization's Tentative List of World Heritage Sites in 2003.

-Bakhchisaray Fountain
+Bakhchysarai Fountain

 One courtyard contains a small fountain whose sad story so moved the Russian writer Alexander Pushkin when he visited it that he wrote a long narrative poem titled "The Fountain of Bakhchisaray".

 The fountain is known as the embodiment of love of one of the last Crimean Khans, Qırım Giray Khan, for his young wife, and his grief after her early death.
-The Khan was said to have fallen in love with Polish girl in his harem named Maria.
-Maria is presumed to have been slain by the khan's former favourite Georgian wife Zarema, who had been supplanted in his affections by Maria.
+The Khan was said to have fallen in love with a Polish girl in his harem named Maria.
+Maria is presumed to have been slain by the Khan's former favourite wife Zarema, a Georgian, who had been supplanted in his affections by Maria.
 Despite his battle-hardened harshness, he is said to have grieved and wept when Maria died, astonishing all those who knew him.
 He commissioned a marble fountain to be made, so that the rock would weep, like him, forever.

 Originally placed by the young woman's tomb in a restful garden, the fountain was transferred to its current location in the Ambassadors' courtyard after Catherine II ordered the annexation of the Crimean territory.
 Pushkin's verses are credited in part for ensuring the survival of the palace itself to date.